-Vincent’s practice focuses on banking, employment and shareholder disputes as well as investigations.
+Vincent’s practice focuses on complex banking, employment and shareholder disputes as well as investigations.

 Vincent is consistently recognised for his expertise in the areas of dispute resolution, and labour and employment by leading legal publications.